 Is cocoa powder vegan?
 If we’re purely talking about cocoa powder, then yes, it’s vegan.
-In fact, cocoa powder is obtained by pressing ground-up cocoa nibs in a mechanical press to partially extract the cocoa butter which leaves a liquor that is dried and ground into unsweetened cocoa powder.
+In fact, cocoa powder is obtained through a process in which cocoa nibs are converted into a chocolate liquor that is mechanically pressed to extract cocoa butter.
+This process leaves a cake-like mass that is grounded into unsweetened cocoa powder.
 Throughout this entire process, no animal products are used.

 In this article, I’m going to go over potential exceptions to this rule, as well as provide you with two additional reasons that compel a limited number of vegans to avoid consuming cocoa powder, unless it’s from a brand with higher moral and ethical standards.